mirzask/cardi/content/Echo/Echo Hemodynamics.md

 - e' velocities might not be as low as expected (compared to sinus rhythm)
 	- **<u>septal</u> E/e' ≥ 11** as the cutoff in [[Atrial Fibrillation|AFib]]
-		- recall that in sinus rhyth, the normal septal E/e' cutoff is 15, whereas the average E/e' cutoff is 14
+		- recall that in sinus rhythm, the normal septal E/e' cutoff is 15, whereas the average E/e' cutoff is 14
 		- 🌟All of the studies for E/e' assessment in [[Atrial Fibrillation|AFib]] were done using <u>septal</u> E/e'
 	- In [[Atrial Fibrillation|AFib]] you lack the atrial contraction, so most of the flow of blood into the ventricle is during early diastole (E velocity).
 - Take advantage of ancillary data when patient is in [[Atrial Fibrillation|AFib]]